-Pressing ELEV will display current elevation

-and cause any programmed or jogging operation to be performed in the elevation mode.
-A lighted decimal above ELEV indicates that the elevation function is active.
+Pressing ELEV will display current elevation and cause any programmed or jogging operation to be performed in the elevation mode.
+A lighted decimal above | ELEV indicates that the elevation function is active.

-The BEVEL and MITER keys will display the current position of the blade in the mode selected A lighted desired in the display selected.
+The BEVEL and MITER keys will display the current position of the blade in the mode selected.
 A lighted decimal in the display above the key indicates which function is being read.

-- C. The Actuate key, ACT when pressed, will start a programmed motion. - D. The Reference Key set will set the display to a "zero" point other than at the table top, or when using a cutting tool less than 10 inches in diameter.

-E. The Clear/Stop key | CLEAR | will clear the display

-if an error is made in a programmed entry and return the display to the current position.
+- C. The Actuate key, ACT when pressed, will start a programmed motion. - D. The Reference Key will set the display to a "zero" point other than at the table top, or when using a cutting tool less than 10 inches in diameter. - STOP E. The Clear/Stop key will clear the display if an error is made in a programmed entry and return the display to the current position.
 This key will also stop a programmed motion once begun and clear the entered destination.